Welcome to the home page of the signature event for West Plains, Missouri – The Old Time Music, Ozark Heritage Festival.

 June 20 and 21, 2014, we will celebrate our 20th Year!

 Come celebrate Old Time music and the distinctive culture of the Ozarks Highlands.

 Old-Time Music will be performed for two full days, from our main stage, featuring outstanding local and regional artists representing the musical traditions of the Ozarks.

-Back in its second year is The 2nd Stage, designed to bridge the gap between the generations of musicians in an effort to keep the traditional music of the area alive and well through the interpretations of the new performers.
+The 2nd Stage is designed to bridge the gap between the generations of musicians in an effort to keep the traditional music of the area alive and well through the interpretations of new performers.

 spinners and weavers,